teimg/splitty-expense-manager/README.md

 Here you can find an overview of all registered events, delete events, and import and export a JSON dump of an event.
+Note that you can only import an event after you have deleted it, otherwise the event already exists.

 ## Appendix: Shortcut guide